Painted redstart

 The painted redstart or painted whitestart (Myioborus pictus) is a species of New World warbler found in mountainous areas across inland Central America.
 They are among the largest warblers, reaching the length of 6 in, tail included.
 Adult birds have glossy black plumage, with white strips on the wing and a bright red belly.
 Female and male birds have similar appearance.
-Female painted redstarts have a rare feature of being as good singers as the males.
+Unusually for warblers, females are known to be as proficient at singing as their male counterparts.

 Taxonomy

 When he first described the species in 1829, naturalist William Swainson assigned it to the genus Setophaga — the same genus as that of the American redstart — where it remained for nearly a century and a half, though one naturalist placed it in the Old World flycatcher genus Muscicapa during that time.
 By the mid 1960s, researchers recommended that it be moved to its current genus, Myioborus, based on various similarities with the other whitestarts.
 The painted redstart is the sister taxon to all the other species in the genus Myioborus.

 There are two subspecies, which differ only slightly in appearance: